MicrosoftDocs/SupportArticles-docs/support/azure/log-analytics/linux-agent-performance-counter-missing.md

 If there's no such performance counter entry in the log file, check the time stamp for the `[info]: using configuration file:` entry.
 If the time stamp predates the time when performance counters are configured to collect, the Linux agent doesn't receive the current configuration from the workspace.
 To resolve this issue, force the Linux agent to pull the current configuration from the workspace.

-### Force Linux agent to pull current configuration from workspace
+### Force the Linux agent to pull the current configuration from the workspace.

 To force a Linux agent to pull the current configuration from a workspace, run the following command: